 You can find out more by visiting the Ryujinx website.

-The third and final program on our list of the best Nintendo Switch Emulators is a bit of a strange one, and I’m using strange in the negative sense.
-IT is surrounded by shady concerns and doesn’t exactly have the greatest backstory.
+The fourth and final program on our list of the best Nintendo Switch Emulators is a bit of a strange one, and I’m using strange in the negative sense.
+It is surrounded by shady concerns and doesn’t exactly have the greatest backstory.

 Let’s start with the positives.
 This emulator works on Android phones, adding to the vast number of programs that you can download to play your favourite games on the go.
 It’s shown great success with games such as Pokemon Sword and Shield and has even had success with the Links Awakening reboot and Super Mario Odyssey.